 \section{Preliminaries}

-To clarify the operation of adaptive complexity MPC and its properties, we define a formulation for model predictive control and the closed-loop system it yields following \cite{rawlings2017model}.
-Consider a nonlinear, discrete-time, dynamical system which evolves on state manifold $X$ under admissible controls $\mathcal{U}$ and with dynamics $f$,
+To clarify the operation of adaptive complexity MPC and its properties, we define a formulation for model predictive control and the closed-loop system it yields following \cite{rawlings2017model} and using notation described in Table~\ref{tab:ac:notation}.
+Consider a nonlinear, discrete-time, dynamical system which evolves on state manifold $\mathcal{X}$ under controls $\mathcal{U}$ and with dynamics $f$,